"The broad mass of a nation... will more easily fall

 portraying how the religious leaders were violating their own scripture and standards.

-Jesus came in part to affirm the legitimacy of the Old Testament law and prophets.
+Yeshua came in part to affirm the legitimacy of the Old Testament law and prophets.

-Jesus put some kind of stamp of approval upon the religion of Israel by
+Yeshua put some kind of stamp of approval upon the religion of Israel by

 choosing that nation for his apocalypse or unveiling of the true character